songster-sa/aws-developer-associate-notes/readme.md

         - SSL pass through - downstream nodes will need to decrypt requests
 - ALB errors
     - 503 - service unavailable - when downstream targets are available / set
-    - 504 - gateway timeout - targets are there but not connected/reachable/responding
+    - 504 - gateway timeout - targets are there but not connected/reachable/responding - security group
     - 403 - forbidden - WAF not allowing
     - 500 - internal server error -
 - ALB can authenticate users using Cognito
+- connection draining - 300sec by default - when marked unhealthy and terminating
+- NLB exposes public static IP whereas ALB and CLB exposes DNS URLs

 ## Route 53 - DNS
 - applicable to EC2, S3, LB
 - limit to 50 domain names
 - types
-    - CNAME - canonical name - mapping external domains
+    - CNAME - canonical name - non-root hostname to ANY hostname - for non-root domain only
-    - record (address record) - map to IP address
+    - record (address record) - hostname to IP address (A , AAAA)
-    - alias - best - for within AWS resources - free - BUT not for mapping external domains
+    - alias - best - ANY hostname to AWS resources - mydomain.com : xx.amazonaws.com - free - for both root and non-root domains
 - routing policies
-    - simple - default - when there is only 1 instance
+    - simple - default - can return more than 1 ips - browser can chose where to go - no health check
+    - multi value - same as simple WITH health check
     - weighted
     - latency - to lowest latency region
     - failover - via health checks
     - geolocation
+- provides load balancing and health checks(3 default; 30sec interval), TTLs
+- DNS changes will start reflecting after TTL expired only - as browser wont query until then

 ## RDS - Relational Database Service
 - OLTP - online transaction processing
+- can scale both horizontally and vertically ??
 - aws supports - mysql, mssql, oracle, postgres, aurora,  mariaDB
 - when created- you get DNS endpoint (good for DR)
 - set endpoint in EC2 and whitelist the EC2 security group in RDS security group
 - backups
+    - automated
+        - daily
-    - automated - daily - to the second - saved in S3 - retention 1-35days - deleted when RDS deleted
+        - to the second - saved in S3
+        - retention 1-35days (default 7)
+        - deleted when RDS deleted
+        - transaction logs every 5min
-    - manual - user intiated, user deleted
+    - manual - user initiated, user deleted
 - restoring / encryption - via new instance
+    - at rest(KMS) or in-flight(SSL certificate)
 - if DB encrypted, backup encrypted too
+- but we can encrypt an unencrypted snapshot by copying as encrypted
 - Multi AZ - Synchronous replica
+    - stand by DB - for fail over / DR
-- Read Replica - Asynchronous replica - only reads - performance - scaling out - max 5
+- Read Replica - Asynchronous replica
+    - only reads - performance - scaling out - max 5
+    - can be within AZ, cross AZ, cross region
+    - eventually consistent
+    - can be made into own DB
+    - can be set for failover / DR
 - can be set up inside EC2 or outside (outside is adv)

+## Aurora
+- supports postgres and MySQL
+- very cloud/high optimised
+- storage automatically grows - auto scalling
+- 15 read replicas
+- failover is instantaneous
+- 6 copies across 3 AZ
+- self healing
+- writer endpoint = master
+- reader endpoints - connection load balancing
+- aurora serverless
+- global aurora
+    - cross region read replicas
+    - global database
+        - 1 primary region for read/writes - 1 min DR to make another region primary
+        - upto 5 secondary (read only) regions
+        - upto 16 read replicas per secondary region

 ## Data warehousing
 - OLAP - online analytics processing